 “Gaps in learning are a matter of serious concern, but they are not insurmountable.
 Whilst the gaps in curriculum and knowledge can be extensive, these can be repaired through a systematic approach to a well- planned recovery curriculum."

-Staff have worked very hard at streamlining their departments' curriculum to focus on key knowledge and skills ("what has to be learned"), helping students to re-engage with their learning, as well as identifying gaps in learning and ensuring that these are revisited in lessons.
+Staff have worked very hard at streamlining their departments' curriculum to focus on key knowledge and skills, helping students to re-engage with their learning, as well as identifying gaps in learning and ensuring that these are revisited in lessons.
 These curriculum maps can be seen here.

 Covid Catch Up Premium - Spending

 Children and young people across the country have experienced unprecedented disruption to their education as a result of coronavirus (COVID-19).
 Those from the most vulnerable and disadvantaged backgrounds will be among those hardest hit.
 The aggregate impact of lost time in education will be substantial, and the scale of our response must match the scale of the challenge.